-- Avoid planting citrus on land previously used for any operations engaged in risk-accumulation practices-that is, avoid areas previously spread with contaminated wastes or those of an unknown industrial use (best practice). - If needed, conduct a title search or environmental assessment or question state/local officials to establish whether previous land use involved disposal of chemical or biological wastes (best practice). - Document the source of the soil amendment, compost producer, amount used, and when and how it was applied (best practice). - Record the type of application and time interval between application and harvest (best practice).
-The interval between application and harvest should be as long as feasible, with adequate consideration to other crops nearby. - Obtain a certificate of conformance annually from compost suppliers to demonstrate the compost treatment process met PSR requirements for treated compost (required if using purchased compost in a way that it may contact fruit during or after application). - Apply treated compost in a way that prevents contact with fruit (best practice). - Untreated compost must never be applied in a way that it contacts fruit during application.

-Compost must be handled and stored in a location and manner to minimize the potential for contamination of citrus fruit and surface waters.
+- Avoid planting citrus on land previously used for any operations engaged in risk-accumulation practices, like landfills, or areas previously spread with contaminated wastes or those of an unknown industrial use. - If needed, question state/local officials or conduct a title search or environmental assessment to establish whether previous land use involved the disposal of chemical or biological wastes. - Documents should be kept for the application of soil amendments, including the source of the soil amendment, treatments, compost producer, amount used, and when and how it was applied. - The type of soil amendment, application and the time interval between application and harvest should also be kept.
+The interval between application and harvest should be as long as feasible, with adequate consideration to other crops nearby. - Obtain a certificate of conformance annually from compost suppliers to demonstrate the compost treatment process meets PSR requirements for treated compost. - Apply treated compost in a way that prevents contact with fruit. - Untreated compost should never be applied in a way that it contacts fruit during application. - Compost must be handled and stored in a location and manner to minimize the potential for contamination of citrus fruit and surface waters.